 Like most slow cooker desserts this is best enjoyed with some ice cream or cream.
-With that said you can have it just by itself and it will taste just fine.
+With that said, you can have it just by itself, and it will taste just fine.

-At the end of cooking this will be quite a soft and gooey peach cobbler because of the way a slow cooker works, this doesn’t mean it won’t be delicious.
+At the end of cooking, this will be quite a soft and gooey peach cobbler because of the way a slow cooker works, and this doesn’t mean it won’t be delicious.
 If you prefer a crunchy topping, then the best way to do this is to cook it in the oven and not a crock pot/slow cooker.